knative/docs/docs/serving/samples/grpc-ping-go/README.md

 ---
-title: "gRPC server - Go"
+title: "gRPC Server - Go"
 #linkTitle: ""
 weight: 1
 type: "docs"
 ---

-A simple gRPC server written in Go that you can use for testing.
+A [gRPC](https://grpc.io) server written in Go.

+This sample can be used to try out gRPC, HTTP/2, and custom port configuration in a knative service.

+The container image is built with two binaries: the server and the client.
+This is done for ease of testing and is not a recommended practice for production containers.

 ## Prerequisites